marzzzello/dotfiles/README.md

 ```
 00  *   *   *   *  xuserrun $HOME/.config/wpg/scripted_themes/cron.sh >> $HOME/.config/wpg/scripted_themes/cron.log 2>&1
 ```
+10. Run the Firefox profile manager `firefox -ProfileManager -no-remote` and add a profile with the name `user.js` and set the path to `~/.mozilla/firefox/user.js`.
+Install your addons and then run ShadowFox (also themes some addons) with this command:
+`shadowfox-updater -generate-uuids -profile-name user.js -set-dark-theme`

 ## Install dotfiles onto a new system
 ```bash